second-hand-tigers/badocter-career-learnings/README.md

 Technical skill gets you in the door.
-What determines how far you go — how you're perceived, how you navigate ambiguity, how you build trust with people who aren't engineers — is rarely taught in school and rarely taught on the job either.
+What determines how far you go — how you're perceived, how you navigate ambiguity, how you build trust with people who aren't engineers — is rarely taught in school and rarely formally taught on the job either, leaving a lot of it to the "school of hard knocks" to acquire, which at times can be brutal.
 This repo is my attempt to close that gap for the next generation, drawn from real experience rather than generic career advice.